Bringing the Bible to Life! - Bible Portraits

 • Early Christian Interpretations: Some church fathers viewed Behemoth as a symbol of earthly temptation and chaos.

-About the Behemoth
+About Behemoth

-Charles H. Spurgeon (1834–1892):
+Charles Spurgeon (1834–1892)

 Rahab the Sea Creature